 A typical dahlia border used to look like a fruit salad.
 There were random mixes of brightly coloured dahlias in white, yellow, red and pink.
 And they stood in serried rows without any under-planting.

 Context is everything in gardens.
 So now many gardeners use dahlias differently.
 You can see new, interesting directions in foliage.
 And we partner dahlias with a wide range of other flowers to create dramatic effects.

-‘Few plants can rival dahlias if you want a long season in your garden,’ says Steven Edney, head gardener at The Salutation garden in Sandwich.
+‘Few plants can rival dahlias if you want a long season in your garden,’ says Steven Edney, head gardener at The Salutation garden in Sandwich, now closed.
 ‘They flower from two to five months at a time, depending on your climate.’